NoNotNotes/Yuubi/content/CMPA/PULMO.md

 3. [[HEMA|Hematologic Disorders]]

 >[!WARNING] Work In Progress
 >These notes for MS1 are notes I made last year.
-Formatting may still be inconsistent.
-They are sourced from presentations, Aki's compilations, and course modules.
+They are sourced from presentations, Aki's compilations, course modules, and live discussions.
 After I find the time, I plan to make this more comprehensive with information from the Saunders Comprehensive Review book or other sources.
 Stay tuned.

+This discussion has been sourced from the following notes:
+1. [[10-08-2024 MS]], my note directly reflective of the CMPA discussion by Dr. Ferrer.
+2. [[Airway and Ventilatory Management (Burns)]] for the text on ABGs.
+3. Various notes from our lectures on Medical-Surgical nursing.

 ___
 # Arterial Blood Gas Analysis